dldemoks/Joomla-3.x.x---JoomShopping-4.x.x/README.md

 Joomla
 ======
-Модуль оплаты Payeer
+Payment module Payeer

-Для установки модуля скачайте и распакуйте архив.
+To install the module, download and unzip the archive.
-Далее следуйте прилагаемой инструкции
+Then follow the attached instructions.

-Разрабатывался на версии CMS Joomla 3.6.5 с установленным JoomShopping 4.15.1
+Support for CMS Joomla 3.6.5 with JoomShopping 4.15.1 installed